Last updated August 29th, 2020.

 As such, it should come as no surprise that real estate prices in the are some of Manila’s most expensive.
 You’re certainly not reaching anywhere near Singapore or Hong Kong prices.

-Still, expect to pay in the range of at least $5000 per square meter when buying a luxury condo in Makati.
+Still, you should expect to pay in the range of at least US$5000 per square meter when buying a luxury condo in Makati.

 A vast area to Manila’s north, Quezon City is starting to be developed as other parts of the metro become too expensive.
-Prices in Quezon City can be around half or two-thirds those in more central locations.
+Prices in Quezon City are generally around half or two-thirds those in more central locations.

 Despite not being in middle of everything, Quezon City can offer both convenience and value.
 One of the best places to live in the district is Commonwealth Avenue.
 The long street extends from Quezon to downtown Manila, making it easy to reach the inner-city.

 Eastwood City is also popular.
-It’s a fully integrated community with over a dozen condo buildings, an IT park, a huge mall, and other retail and commercial businesses.
+It’s a fully integrated community with more than a dozen condo buildings, an IT park, a huge mall, and other retail and commercial businesses.

 Residents of Eastwood have almost everything they need within walking distance.
 It’s one of several great property developments in Quezon City.